flores8/flores8.github.io/_posts/2017-11-08-hello-world.md

 ---
 layout: post
-title:  "What is Hagura?"
+title:  "Hello World"
-date:   2016-09-18 23:34:56 +0530
+date:   2017-11-08
 ---

-Hagura is a [Kannada](https://en.wikipedia.org/wiki/Kannada){: target="_blank"} word for light-weight.
+Hello World!
+Welcome to [Kannada](https://en.wikipedia.org/wiki/Kannada){: target="_blank"} word for light-weight.
 The theme is very light and has very little CSS.
 The theme has very legible font style and distraction free layout.

 Now, a little more about Kannada.
 Kannada is probably the only language where spoken and written forms of a word are same.